Ibrahim-Naseef/DATA-GI/README.md

 5. Make a new repo in github
 6. Run `git remote add origin <-git repo link->` to add to remote system.
 7. Run `git remote -v` to confirm the path

+## Git Branches

+Git Branches are useful when multiple developers works on same Project to add diffrent features wuthout interrupting/waiting other developers to complete their work

+- `git branch` : Lists all the availible branches of repo.
+- `git checkout <-BranchName->` : To Switch between Branches
+- `git checkout -b <-Branch Name->` : To create new Branch and swicth to that Branch.
+- `git branch -d` : To Delete a Branch